jbwyatt4/chef_dotfile_manager/README.md

 # Dotfile Manager with Chef

 Ruby MUST be installed directly on the user system for root/system package installation.
-Once installed user can install the chef-dk package directly to
+Once installed user can install the chef-dk package directly.
+RVM is assumed to be installed to the user's directory.
+Since RVM requires a login shell, I only setup .bash_profile to source my custom script. (.bashrc only handles non login shells.)

 ## Install Ruby (system wide)
 For Debian/Chef systems install from here